 Definitions of terms

 Where ‘must’ is used, this indicates that there is a statutory requirement.
 ‘May’ indicates that action could be taken, but it is not a requirement to do so.
-Where ‘should’ is used it indicates that something is not a legal requirement, however, note the section on ‘Legal duties and powers of the integrated care partnership’ which is relevant to the statutory components of this guidance.
+Where ‘should’ is used it indicates that something is not a legal requirement, however, note the section on ‘Legal duties and powers of the ICP’ which is relevant to the statutory components of this guidance.

 Annex B contains a glossary of terms commonly used in this document.

-In preparing the integrated care strategy each integrated care partnership must have regard to guidance issued by the Secretary of State (including this guidance or future guidance on the preparation of the integrated care strategy).
-Alongside this requirement, integrated care partnerships, when preparing an integrated care strategy must also consider the areas set out in the following table, cross-referenced to the appropriate points in the guidance.
+In preparing the integrated care strategy each ICP must have regard to guidance issued by the Secretary of State (including this guidance or future guidance on the preparation of the integrated care strategy).
+Alongside this requirement, ICPs, when preparing an integrated care strategy, must also consider the areas set out in the following table, cross-referenced to the appropriate points in the guidance.

 Legal duties and powers - where to find more information in this guidance